zionmatthews/PhyscisForGamesUnity/README.md

 # PhyscisForGamesUnity

-This is just a simple build show all the core require ments need for this assessment.
+This is just a simple build showing all the core requirements needed for this assessment.

 Controls: